 To help heighten the atmosphere even further, the music was brought to life by Tsutchie, who's famous for his work on another Manglobe project, Samurai Champloo.
 Instead of drawing back to the Hip-Hop/Trip-Hop fusion stylistics of his work on Champloo, Tsutchie instead embarks on a more EDM sound.
 Not quite as heavy handed as Parasyte's take on the genre but more of a stripped down muffled version of it.
 Those that are fans of the more techno, dubstep, drum 'n' base sound of EDM, would find something to enjoy with Gangsta's music choice.
 The opening theme "Renegade" by STEREO DIVE FOUNDATION was a nice J-pop/EDM track that kicked things into high gear for each new episode.
 Despite its niche sound, it's an opening that has easily received wide appeal due to its melody, glitch-pop flavoring and midway breakdown.
 The ending, while also nice, was a more morbid song that wrapped up the episode nicely but didn't really serve as something you didn't want to skip after a few listens.
 All in all, the music was a fine fit and worked a lot better than expected for a show that tried to have a more dreary depiction.
 But for the brief glances of actual merit that Gangsta may have had, it's immediately snuffed out when you begin to factor in the issues it was plagued with.

 There's really no way around it, Gangsta was a flop.
 With each new episode, the show found itself struggling to stay afloat.
 What started out with audiences crossing their fingers for that eventual "Aha" moment to kick in, quickly fizzled away into disinterest as it slowly trudged towards the chopping block of its final episode.
-And with no conclusion in sight, Gangsta ran what little potential it was holding onto and proceeded to run it into the ground, as it faded to black and people began moving on to the next best thing, erasing the thought of its existence from their memory.
+And with no solid conclusion in sight, Gangsta took what little potential it was holding onto and proceeded to run it into the ground, as it faded to black and people began moving on to the next best thing, erasing the thought of its existence from their memory.